genny-project/alyson-v3/README.md

 ENVFILE=.env npm run setup-files
 ```

-## Running Internmatch in Up Mode Using Alyson-V3
+## Running in Up mode as part of the full Genny Project stack

 Git pull the following projects: